mv-2112/canonical-openstack-docs/how-to/operations/scaling-the-cluster-out.rst

 You will need:

-* Canonical OpenStack already installed using the manual bare metal provider
+* Canonical OpenStack already installed using the :doc:`manual bare metal provider</how-to/install/install-canonical-openstack-using-the-manual-bare-metal-provider>`
 * one dedicated physical machine with:

-  * hardware specifications matching minimum hardware specifications as documented under the Enterprise requirements section
+  * hardware specifications matching minimum hardware specifications as documented under the :doc:`Enterprise requirements</reference/enterprise-requirements>` section
-  * fresh Ubuntu Server 22.04 LTS installed
+  * fresh Ubuntu Server 24.04 LTS installed

-..
-TODO: Add links to the "Install Canonical OpenStack using the manual bare metal provider" how-to guide and the Enterprise requirements section

-..
-TODO: TO be updated to Ubuntu Server 24.04 LTS once the re-base is complete

-If you can't provide an unlimited access to the Internet, see the Manage a proxied environment section.
+If you can't provide an unlimited access to the Internet, see the :doc:`Manage a proxied environment</how-to/misc/manage-a-proxied-environment>` section.

-..
-TODO: Add a link to the Manage a proxied environment section

 Create a registration token
 ---------------------------